ABOUT

 Scott studied the drums with Colin Aldridge during his school years and then later with Dave Hassell on a three-year jazz degree course at Leeds College of music.
 It was here that he met his wife, Ruth, who plays saxophones, piano, keyboards, Hammond organ and sings.
 They are based in Bristol and perform regularly across the UK with The Hopkins-Hammond Trio and other projects.
 Scott is the founder member of his recently formed funky outfit JINGU BANG - a band of five mysterious travellers.

-When he is not hitting things Scott enjoys spending time with his wife and two children, writing tunes for projects he's involved in, playing piano, taking photos, watching films, astronomy, reading Ken Follet novels, playing tennis and table tennis, telling horrific Dad jokes, performing sub-standard magic to his friends, listening to music (especially Larry Goldings, Derek Trucks, Deep Purple, Little Feat, John Schofield and Herbie Hancock) and eating huge amounts of bananas, nuts and very dark chocolate simultaneously.
+When he is not hitting things Scott enjoys spending time with his wife and two children, writing tunes for projects he's involved in, playing piano, taking photos, watching films, learning about astronomy, reading Ken Follet novels, playing tennis and table tennis, telling terrible Dad jokes, performing sub-standard magic to his friends, listening to music (especially Larry Goldings, Derek Trucks, Deep Purple, Little Feat, John Scofield and Herbie Hancock) and eating huge amounts of bananas, nuts and very dark chocolate simultaneously.